ehk21/genetic-algorithms-for-landscape-decisions/README.md

 Please download entire repository and open NSGA2_bees.Rproj in order to run the code.

 ### **code/**
-Includes all new and modified functions required to run the model in R (NSGA2R package installation also required (Tsou, 2022)).
+Includes all new and modified functions required to run the model in R (NSGA2R package installation also required (Tsou, 2022)), as well as all code needed to replicate the analyses and plots included in the manuscript.

 ### **data/**
 Includes all model data required to run the model in R, as well as to reproduce all analyses and plots included in the manuscript.